AT THE EDGE?

 | - |

 Forum II: Disruptive?
 Exploring the Links between Technological Innovation and Future Nuclear (In)Stability?
-Eva-Nour REPUSSARD, Policy Fellow on Strategic Stability and Emerging Technologies, BASIC, London/Berlin* Tristan VOLPE, Senior Researcher, Arms Control and Emerging Technologies Project, Institute for Peace Research and Security Policy at the University of Hamburg (IFSH), and Associate Professor at the Naval Postgraduate School, Monterey/Berlin |
+Eleni EKMEKTSIOGLOU, Policy Fellow, on Risk Reduction, Emerging Technologies and Nuclear Strategy, BASIC (British American Security Information Council), London/Paris Tristan VOLPE, Senior Researcher, Arms Control and Emerging Technologies Project, Institute for Peace Research and Security Policy at the University of Hamburg (IFSH), and Associate Professor at the Naval Postgraduate School, Monterey/Berlin |

 | 12:30 Uhr |